kavyavenk/multilingual-backpacks/PROJECT_SETUP.md

 # Project Setup Summary

-This document summarizes what has been set up for your multilingual Backpack Language Model project.
+This document summarizes what we have set up so far for our multilingual Backpack Language Model project.

 ## Project Overview

-Based on your proposal feedback, this project implements:
+Based on our proposal feedback, this project implements:

-1. **Training small Backpack models from scratch** on Hansards (French-English parallel data)
+1. **Training small Backpack models from scratch** on Europarl (French-English parallel data)
 2. **Finetuning pre-trained Backpack models** on multilingual data
 3. **Evaluating multilingual word representation** capabilities
 4. **Analyzing sense vectors** across languages